Skip to main content

 2. Backwardation (inverted market)

-When a crisis hits, or a major event like an important earnings report approaches, nobody cares about what will happen in six months; they’re terrified of what’ll happen in the next six hours
+When a crisis hits, or a major event like an important earnings report approaches, nobody cares about what will happen in 6 months; they’re terrified of what’ll happen in the next 6 hours.

 This is “panic mode.”
 Near-term IV spikes violently, while long-term IV stays relatively stable.